 - General mental ability

-The Comprehension has become an integral part of every competitive examination today.
-The General Studies Paper II (CSAT) 2013 exam contained 8 questions from the Comprehension part.
+Comprehension has become an integral part of every competitive examination today.
+The Structure of General Studies Paper II (CSAT) 2013 was such that the exam contained 8 questions from the Comprehension part.
 Thus, it is an important part of the CSAT paper, and must not be left.

 Interpersonal skills are the skills we use every day to communicate and interact with other people, both individually and in groups.
 Communication Skills, Listening Skills, Stress, Management, Assertiveness, Decision Making, Problem Solving, Verbal Communication and Non-Verbal Communication are the basic Interpersonal skills.

 The level of difficulty of the reasoning section in the CSAT paper is not high.
 A candidate can solve the questions if one is familiar with the types of questions in the reasoning section.
-There is no need of searching books exclusively for logical reasoning.
-Daily practice and solving previous year question paper will help you to crack this barrier.
+There is no need to search for books exclusively for logical reasoning.
+Daily practice and solving previous year question papers will help you to crack this barrier.